Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 The starburst and \textit{Splash} populations are clearly separated by their stellar birth ages in Figure~\ref{fig:circ_time}, but uncertainties in stellar age estimates may make this more difficult to determine in real observational data (see Appendix~\ref{AppendixB}).
 Such a task may be more challenging in the MW, because the GSE is expected to have merged even earlier than the GSE-like merger in Au-18, meaning the two populations would share even closer birth epochs.
 Analysis in \citet{grand2020} showed that starburst populations can have a wide range of azimuthal rotational velocities, potentially blurring their distinction with \textit{Splash} stars.
 The same can also be said of \textit{Aurora} stars.
 Therefore, in this section we will investigate properties of these populations in order to determine whether they can be effectively disentangled.

 We display the mass budget of starburst, \textit{Splash} and \textit{Aurora} populations for one example realisation in the left-hand-side of Figure~\ref{fig:splash_starburst_dissection}, where we have additionally sub-divided by both the metallicity and galacto-centric radius at $z=0$.
-Our \textit{Aurora} selection criteria can overlap with stars from our \textit{Splash} and starburst populations, and so the mass budgets shown here exclude any \textit{Splash} and starburst stars.
+Hereafter, we present \textit{Aurora} stars as defined based upon a metallicity cut using stellar kinematics at $z=0$, because this is more comparable to what is achievable in observational analysis.
+This \textit{Aurora} selection criteria can overlap with stars from our \textit{Splash} and starburst populations, and so the \textit{Aurora} mass budgets shown here exclude any of these overlapping \textit{Splash} and starburst stars.
 This comparison reveals that the starburst population is dominant, comprising just over 50 per cent of the combined mass.
 This is a trend that is seen throughout most of the {\sc Auriga} suite, and in all cases the starburst contribution is greater than the \textit{Splash}.
 Much of this mass dominance is for stars within sub-Solar radii ($0<R_{\rm G}/\rm kpc<6$), where the merger-induced starburst is most intense.

 On the right-hand-side of Figure~\ref{fig:splash_starburst_dissection}, we show percentile distributions for a variety of key properties.
 Once again, we consider only \textit{Aurora} stars which do not belong to the \textit{Splash} or starburst populations.
 These reveal that the three populations have some differences in their properties, but with such substantial overlaps that it would be difficult to distinguish one from the other in practice.